SamuelvVelzen/Financely2025/docs/adding-a-new-bank.md

 **File**: `src/features/transaction/services/csv-type-detection.ts`

-You only need to create a custom strategy if the bank doesn't use the default sign-based detection.
+You only need to create a custom strategy if the bank doesn't use the default detection.

-#### Option A: Use Default Sign-Based Strategy
+#### Option A: Use Default Strategy

 If your bank uses standard conventions:
 - **Negative amounts** = EXPENSE